Fair-Raffle/fair-raffle-contracts/README.md

 ⚠️ **Note**
 While making raffle with the lists do not share any personal data.
 You can consider to hash sensitive data when creating a raffle with a list with your public key.

-Different solutions can also presented.
+Different solutions can also be presented.

 [About Hashing](https://www.notion.so/About-Hashing-0b18332092194dec82b477186c7c6499)